beyondthefarewell/beyondthefarewell.github.io/index.md

 ### Digital Assets, Distributed Ledger Technologies (DLTs)

-Distribulted Ledger Technologies are a relatively new technology (2009).
+Distributed Ledger Technologies are a relatively new technology (2009).
 It is increasingly possible people may hold these digital assets in the form of:

 * **Cryptocurrencies** eg. Ethereum, Cardano, Monero, Bitcoin and hundreds of others.
 * **NFTs** - Non-fungible tokens